jofri/jofri/README.md

 Full-Stack Software Engineer, experienced with all things JavaScript.
 Expert in Node, Express, MongoDB, React and Socket.io.
 I’m also an avid communicator with a background in marketing strategy.

-In my spare time I try to indulge my right-brain by cooking, coming up with wacky tech projects and work out (if I get the chance).
+In my spare time I try to indulge my right-brain by cooking, listening to lofi beats and coming up with wacky tech projects.
 I’m originally from Sweden but don’t worry, I come pre-assembled.

 ### What I've been up to